 The inflorescence is a loose terminal floppy raceme that is subtended by a small scale-like bract or more rarely 2+ bracts.

-The flowers are individually stalked, about 1/2 inch wide, with 5 white petals that have fine pink candy stripes, 2 green to purplish sepals form the calyx which persist onto the seed capsule, 5 stamens with pink anthers that appear opposite the petals, and a 3-parted style.
+The flowers are individually stalked, about 1/2 inch wide, with 5 white petals that have fine pink candy stripes, There are 2 green to purplish sepals formed from the calyx which persist onto the seed capsule; 5 stamens with pink anthers rise opposite the petals, and a single 3-parted style rising from a 6 ovule ovary.
 (Petals can sometimes be pinkish to rose.)
 Flowers close and nod in darkness and heavy clouds.

 Habitat: Spring Beauty grows from a corm and fibrous roots, generally found in moist woods in rich soil, wet to mesic conditions.
 It is a spring ephemeral, so early sunlight prior to over-story leafout is needed and then dappled sunlight until the leaves die back by mid-summer.
 Dry spring weather and hot summers can wipe them out.

-Names: The genus was named by Linnaeus after the early Virginia botanist and plant collector, John Clayton (1686-1773).
-Clayton sent many specimens and descriptions to Europe where his descriptions were included in the productions of others without his consent or acknowledgment.
+Names: The genus was named by Linnaeus as an honorary named for the English born Virginia botanist John Clayton, (1694-1773) who lived in Williamsburg.
+Clayton sent plants to Europe, particularly to England and to Dutch naturalist Johann Friedrich Gronovius.
+Carl Linnaeus, working with Gronovius, published his first book Syetema Naturae, and included these plants in the book.
+Clayton then sent to Gronovius his catalog of Virginia plants, Gronovius proposed to Linnaeus to arrange it and publish it.
+This became Flora Virginica,1739-43, the first book on new world material using the Linnaean system of classification.
+Unfortunately, Gronovius did not tell Clayton and did not have his permission.
 The species, virginica, means 'of Virginia' where Clayton observed the plant.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.